jdleung/JDPopup/README.md

 # JDPopup
-[JDPopup](https://github.com/jdleung/JDPopup) is a light weight  popup container for `iOS`.
-It shows a popup view with an arrow that indicates the sender's position.
+[JDPopup](https://github.com/jdleung/JDPopup) is a light weight  popup container which shows a popup view with an arrow that indicates the sender's position.

 ## SreenShots